jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | font scaling value for MacOS systems (on Windows, system display scaling is used)
 * | **multiThreadedDialogs** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.dialogs.multiThreadedDialogs``\
-  | True: During dialogs, the OpenGL render window will still get updates of changes in dialogs, etc., which may cause problems on some platforms or for some (complicated) models; False: changes of dialogs will take effect when dialogs are closed
+  | True: During dialogs, the OpenGL render windows will still get updates of changes in dialogs, etc., which may cause problems on some platforms or for some (complicated) models; False: changes of dialogs will take effect when dialogs are closed
 * | **openTreeView** [type = bool, default = False]:
   | \ ``SC.visualizationSettings.dialogs.openTreeView``\
   | True: all sub-trees of the visusalization dialog are opened when opening the dialog; False: only some sub-trees are opened